 Mocktails go mainstream

-This Perkins Road Overpass hotspot might be getting a lot of buzz, but you won’t when you partake of one of the bar menu’s mocktail options while hanging out on the rooftop deck or in the Relic Room.
-The Patio Surfer is a mashup of mint leaves with ginger beer, lime juice and almond-infused Orgeat syrup.
+This Perkins Road Overpass hotspot might be getting a lot of buzz, but you won’t when you partake of one of the bar menu’s mocktail options—which are basically endless, since any alcoholic drink can be made to the customer’s specification—while hanging out on the rooftop deck or in the Relic Room.
+One popular mash-up sometimes referred to as The Patio Surfer is a combo of mint leaves with ginger beer, lime juice and almond-infused Orgeat syrup.
 Also available is a rotating assortment of housemade seasonal lemonades—available plain or spiked—in flavors like blood-orange honey turmeric and ginger rosemary.